Pankajdta/Customer_behaviour_analysis/README.md

-# Customer_behaviour_analysis
+Customer Shopping Behavior AnalysisThis repository contains an end-to-end data analysis project that explores customer purchasing patterns and behavioral trends.
+By integrating Python for data cleaning, PostgreSQL for deep-dive transactional analysis, and Power BI for interactive visualization, the project provides actionable insights to drive strategic business decisions.

-This repository showcases an end-to-end data analysis project focused on Customer Behavior Analysis.
-By integrating SQL for data extraction, Python for advanced analytical modeling, and Power BI for interactive storytelling, the project identifies key drivers behind customer retention and purchasing patterns.
+This Customer Shopping Behavior Analysis project explores 3,900 transactions to optimize strategic decisions.
+Using Python for cleaning and feature engineering , PostgreSQL for revenue and segmentation analysis , and Power BI for interactive dashboards , it uncovers key insights into demographics, subscription impact, and product preferences to drive targeted marketing and loyalty